corcor27/Introduction_to_R/_episodes/17-functionsR.md

 ### Exploring functions

 So far, we have been using in-built functions.
-For exmaple you type ‘sqrt()’ place your value (argument/parameters) into the function, some magic happens, and it returns an output.
+For example you type ‘sqrt()’ place your value (argument/parameters) into the function, some magic happens, and it returns an output.
 We will now start to the structure of functions and how we can create our own.

 ### Function structure